Concordium/concordium.github.io/source/testnet/guides/add-baker-desktop.rst

 #.
 Select **I understand this is the final submission, and that it cannot be reverted.**

-   -  If you don't want to submit the transaction to the chain, you can select **Close proposal**.
+   -  If you don't want to submit the transaction to the chain, you can select **Cancel**.
 The proposal is no longer active; however it is still visible in the list of proposals.

 #.
 Select **Submit transaction to chain.** The transaction is submitted to the chain and finalized on the Ledger.